Cphdat3sem2018f/week5-REST-JSON/README.md

   * [Wikipedia article about DTOs](https://en.wikipedia.org/wiki/Data_transfer_object)
   * [Jersey user-guide for jax resources](https://jersey.github.io/documentation/latest/jaxrs-resources.html) (Added after lecture)
     We use 3.1 - 3.3, except 3.3 about sub-resources.
-    3.4 about life-cycle may be nice to know, but not strictly necessary fo rour purposes.
+    3.4 about life-cycle may be nice to know, but not strictly necessary for our purposes.

 ### Day3 - Errorhandling with REST